2 inmates caught at IHOP after using toothbrush to escape jail

-NEWPORT NEWS, Va.
-(WAVY) — Two inmates in a Virginia jail used primitively made tools to create a hole in the wall of their cell and escape only to be found hours later at an IHOP restaurant nearby, a sheriff’s office said.
+Two inmates in a Virginia jail used primitively made tools to create a hole in the wall of their cell and escape, only to be found hours later at an IHOP restaurant nearby, officials said.

 Arley Vaughn Nemo and John Michael Garza escaped custody just before 6 p.m.
 Monday.
 The two men were found missing from their cell in the Newport News jail annex during a routine head count Monday evening, according to a statement from the Newport News Sheriff’s Office.